CluedIn-io/CluedIn.Documentation/docs/030-administration/030-assign-roles.md

     ![add-role-2.png](../../assets/images/administration/roles/add-role-2.png)

     The user will receive an email about the role changes.
-For the changes to take the effect, the user has to sign out and sign in again.
+For the changes to take effect, the user has to sign out and sign in again.

 ## Assign roles in Roles

-If you want to review the users who have been already added to the role and add another users, perform the following procedure.
+You can review the users who have been already added to the role and add other users in the **Roles** section.

-**To assign roles to the user in the Roles section**
+**To assign roles to a user in the Roles section**

 1. On the navigation pane, go to **Administration** > **Roles**.